Book2009/FE-NOC/README.md

 </p>
   </p>
   </p>
 This is the second generation that use this name.
 They compete in FLL competition national stage 2021.
-Due to the well known disease "COVID-19" making the competition online.
+Due to the well-known disease "COVID-19" making the competition online.
 They perform well and place first.
 The project used a lot of resource which take numerous people from our club. </p>
 This is the second generation.
  <p align="center">
     <img src="https://github.com/Book2009/FE-NOC/blob/main/Team-Photos/Nocturnalists%20gen2.jpg" width="500"/>